 - Potentially recognized in College and/or Department/School celebrations

-To actively pursue this designation, students complete a minimum of two of the required total Honors Learning Experiences (HLEs) in the major (as identified by the home department/major) plus an approved capstone project-also within the major.
-Departments/Schools may specify additional requirements for specific majors-the 2 + 1 is simply a minimum requirement.
-Students complete Department/School’s HON 4497 (Honors Capstone Proposal Course) (1 credit hr) approved by Honors at the proposal stage and completed in major to supervising faculty member’s approval.
+To actively pursue this designation, students complete a minimum of two of the required three total Honors Learning Experiences (HLEs) in the major (as identified by the home department/major) plus an approved capstone project-also within the major.
+Departments/Schools may specify additional requirements for specific majors; the 2 (in major) + 1 (more HLE) is simply a minimum requirement.
+Students complete HON 4497 (Honors Capstone Proposal Course) and HON 4499 (Honors Capstone Completion) under the supervision of faculty in the major.

 Click here for major requirements.